JacobLewandowskiDev/GwentMMO-front/README.md

 npm run dev

 ## IMPPORTANT NOTE
- 1. This repository does not contain nor will it provide you with the necessary assets (sprites, textures, music or data maps) used for this project.
+ 1. This repository does not contain nor will it provide you with the necessary assets (sprites, textures, music or data maps, card decks) used for this project as they are copyrighted materials.

 ## Backend portion of the Application
 This is merely the frontend portion of the project.
 In order to see the codebase for the backend of the application please follow the link below to the front-end repository: